The 10 Greatest Tours Of All Time

 The previous 15 years had already seen Muse establish themselves as a big bloody deal, but it was on this two year run, promoting fifth album The Resistance where they became a mega-bollocks stadium band.
 So, those shows they’d played before, with pyro, CO2 cannons, lasers and elaborate stage productions?
 All were made to look like the equivalent of village dog and pony shows by comparison, as anyone who attended their three dates at Wembley on this tour can confirm.
 Basically a forum for Matt Bellamy and co. to let their maddest dreams run wild and boy did they.

 Okay, so we’re still not over the fact that this one-time partnership was cruelly limited to North American dates, but what a double-headliner!
 The appropriately named Monumentour saw two of our favourite bands hit the road together throughout 2014; Paramore promoting the gorgeousness of their self-titled opus and Fall Out Boy showing off the bold new sound of their 2013 comeback record Save Rock And Roll.
-What we wouldn’t give to have been a part of those shows or have these two tour together over here in the UK some day.
+What we wouldn’t give to have been a part of those shows or have these two tour together again some day.
 Hint, hint…